abba-platforms/NADD/WHITEPAPER.md

 The **Namibia Digital Dollar (NADD)** is a blockchain-native, digitally programmable stablecoin pegged 1:1 to the Namibian Dollar (NAD).
 It is designed to modernize payments, enable real-time digital transactions, and enhance financial inclusion across Namibia and beyond.

 NADD integrates regulatory-compliant smart contracts with existing banking infrastructure, providing a secure, transparent, and efficient digital currency.
-By leveraging programmable blockchain technology, NADD offers real-time settlement, automated compliance, and auditability.
+Leveraging programmable blockchain technology, NADD delivers real-time settlement, automated compliance, and complete auditability.

-The token is fully backed by reserve assets in collaboration with the Namibia Bank sandbox, ensuring a stable peg and fostering trust.
-NADD also lays the foundation for advanced digital financial products, including lending, tokenized savings, and social disbursement programs.
+Fully backed by reserve assets in accordance with the **NADD Governance Charter**, NADD ensures a stable peg, trust, and regulatory compliance.
+The Governance Charter establishes the operational framework, reserve management rules, upgrade protocols, and stakeholder oversight mechanisms that secure NADD’s stability and reliability.

-Currently, NADD has been successfully deployed and verified on **Binance Smart Chain (BSC) Testnet** at address:
+NADD has been deployed and verified on **Binance Smart Chain (BSC) Mainnet** at address:
-**`0x68579fce5666e93B05784A3e7219D0C294D6F70B`**
+**`0x0a8f5C56049166b535E698a222d7387b48b7A29E`**

-This testnet deployment allows developers, regulators, and partners to perform comprehensive testing, including wallet integration, minting, burning, and reserve verification, without impacting real funds.
-Once fully validated in the sandbox and after passing all compliance checks with the Bank of Namibia, NADD will proceed to mainnet deployment with production-ready integrations.
+This Mainnet deployment marks the launch of NADD as a **fully operational digital currency**, available for use in BEP-20 compatible wallets such as MetaMask, Trust Wallet, and others.
+It is now governed under the NADD Governance Charter, ensuring compliance, security, and sustainability for all transactions and use cases.

 The whitepaper details the technical architecture, token economics, governance, social impact, deployment roadmap, and risk mitigation strategies for NADD.
 It also highlights the Creator’s background in blockchain development and fintech innovation, showcasing prior successes including CillarCoin ($CILLAR), AFRX Security Token, $ENGLISH MEMECOIN, and Abba App.